Bladder cancer breakthrough

 “We have the most advanced early-stage bladder cancer program in the world,” he says.

-Upon arrival, Packiam was tasked with highlighting the results of treating patients with gem/doce.
-He was senior author of a milestone study published in 2022 in the Journal of Urology that analyzed follow-up data from 107 patients with high-risk NMIBC who received gem/doce as first-line therapy, bypassing BCG altogether.
+In 2022, a milestone study was published in the Journal of Urology that analyzed follow-up data from 107 patients with high-risk NMIBC who received gem/doce as first-line therapy, bypassing BCG altogether.
 It was the largest study ever conducted of such a population, and it reported that 82% of those patients remained cancer-free at two years, significantly higher than BCG’s two-year, cancer-free rate, historically about 60–65%.

 The findings highlighted the promise of gem/doce as an effective replacement for BCG for high-risk disease.
 With BCG still nearly unobtainable for the foreseeable future, more and more urologic oncologists are looking to use gem/doce.

-Last year, Packiam co-authored an article in AUA News reporting on a survey of North American urologic oncologists on gem/doce usage.
-Of 198 respondents, 71% had prescribed gem/doce in the previous year for patients who had failed BCG.
-The authors estimated that at least 1,300 NMIBC patients now receive the UI-pioneered regimen each year.
+Also in 2022, a survey of urologic oncologists in North America found that 71% had prescribed gem/doce in the previous year for patients who had failed BCG.
+The authors of the article estimated that at least 1,300 NMIBC patients now receive the UI-pioneered regimen each year.

-The first steps toward personalized bladder cancer care
+The first step toward personalized bladder cancer care

-The BRIDGE trial likely won’t be completed for seven or eight years.
-Packiam is ready now to start moving bladder cancer care into its next era, building on the success of the UI program’s preceding 20 years of discovery.
-He already sees two promising directions that he is passionate about following.
+Although the BRIDGE trial likely won’t be completed for six or seven years, UI Health Care is ready now to start moving bladder cancer care into its next era.

-(items in bold = developed at University of Iowa Hospitals & Clinics by Michael O’Donnell, MD, and colleagues)
+(items in bold = developed at University of Iowa Health Care by Michael O’Donnell, MD, and colleagues)

 1961: Thiotepa